🎵Kenny Gamble -- is 82 in the year 2025 and 83 in the year 2026; b.8/11/1943 N.S.

 In 1962, “You'll Lose A Good Thing” by Barbara Lynn peaked at number 8 on the U.S. pop singles chart.

-In 1973, ✪ “Money” by Pink Floyd peaked at number 18 on the Canada pop singles chart.
+In 1951, ✪✪ “Come On-A My House” by Kay Starr peaked at number 18 on the U.S. pop singles chart.

-In 1973, ✪ “Smoke On The Water” by Deep Purple peaked at number 2 on the Canada pop singles chart.
+In 1973, ✪✪ “Lord, Mr. Ford” by Jerry Reed peaked at number 68 on the U.S. pop singles chart.

-In 1979, “Ain't No Stoppin' Us Now” by McFadden And Whitehead peaked at number 25 on the Canada pop singles chart.
+In 1979, “Ain't No Stoppin' Us Now” by McFadden and Whitehead peaked at number 25 on the Canada pop singles chart.

 In 1979, “Amanda” by Waylon Jennings peaked at number 67 on the Canada pop singles chart.